mvadari/XRPL-Standards/xls-transaction-auth.md

 #### 2.1.2. `Permissions`

-Could be a transaction type value, or a more specific value.
-See other XLS spec about granular permissions.
+This field is an array of permissions to delegate to the account, as listed in [XLS-otherd, Account Transaction Permissions](https://gist.github.com/mvadari/a8d76f0c4e3aa54eb765f08bcacc5316).
 The array will have a maximum length of 10.

 ## 3. Transaction: `TransactionAuth`